 We also note that the DAI provided internal approval of the SPFS and revised the SPFS accordingly for any required clarifications and or updates during the course of the audit fieldwork.
-The Special Purpose Financial Statement correctly included fees earned under the Task Order, but a description of the amount of fees earned were inadvertently left out of its corresponding Note 4, which was subsequently corrected to match the fees presented on the Schedule.
-Also, the budget figures on the Special Purpose Financial Statement were updated to reflect the Modification 12 budget realignment to the Task Order.
 It is unclear what criteria the Auditor used to single out these updates and clarifications as a "material weakness", as none of these corrections and or changes would have impacted the billing or reporting of costs to USAID, and did not affect the allowability, allocability, or reasonableness of reported expenditures.